20 CE Hours

 5. Incorporate pediatric screening and referral protocols.

 6. Continue to build an understanding of the medical practice model with medical-legal considerations.

 7. Perfect an appropriate algorithm for patient management that begins with screening and ends with long-term follow-up.

-- Successful completion of Mastery Courses I and II, including all pre-session assignments.
+- Successful completion of Mastery Courses I and II.